 Instructions for Boneless and Skinless Chicken

 - Remove skin and fat from chicken.

-- Pour sauce over chicken and garish with toasted sesame seeds.
+- Pour sauce over chicken and garnish with scallions and toasted sesame seeds.